avisi-cloud/structurizr-site-generatr/README.md

 - Generate a static HTML site, based on a Structurizr DSL workspace.
 - Generates diagrams in SVG, PNG and PlantUML format, which can be viewed and downloaded from the generated site.
+- Easy browsing through the site by clicking on software system elements in the diagrams.
 - Start a development server which generates a site, serves it and updates the site automatically whenever a file that's part of the Structurizr workspace changes.
-- Include workspace-level documentation (in Markdown format) in the generated site.
+- Include documentation (in Markdown format) in the generated site.
+Both workspace level documentation and software system level documentation are included in the site.
-- Include system-level ADR's in the generated site.
+- Include ADR's in the generated site.
+Again, both workspace level ADR's and software system level ADR's are included in the site.
-- Include static assets in the generated site, which can be used in ADR's and workspace-level documentation.
+- Include static assets in the generated site, which can be used in ADR's and documentation.
 - Generate a site from a Structurizr DSL model in a Git repository.
 Supports multiple branches, which makes it possible to for example maintain an actual state in `master` and one or more future states in feature branches.
 The generated site includes diagrams for all configured branches.